timothyjellison/my-old-portfolio-blog/_posts/2018-04-08-looking-ahead-at-q2.md

 I must have been so obnoxious.
 My sincere retroactive apologies to all my teachers and classmates.&nbsp;
 {: .present-before-paste}

-But my knowledge was picked up here and there.
+My knowledge was picked up here and there.
 It came from scattered reading and TV shows.
+I read the Guinness Book of World Records and the annual World Almanac for trivia facts.
 Rather than choose to be one thing—a science geek, a musician, a scholar—I lived on the surface of everything.
 That worked out pretty well for me as long as nobody outclassed me in any of those subjects.
 {: .present-before-paste}

 But outclass me they did.
 In high school I met kids who were much better at science than me, so I moved away from science and gave myself entirely to music and writing.
 In college I met people who were far better at music than me, so I concentrated entirely on my literary studies.
 In grad school I met geniuses who could think and write with a facility that literally put me to shame.